-3433 Ethical Theory (3) F\, SP\
+3433 Ethical Theory (3) F, SP

-An investigation of the alternative approaches found in the history of ethics and moral philosophy.
-Readings in Plato, Aristotle, Thomas Aquinas, Kant, Mill and others as might indicate the major deontological and teleological theories.
+A survey of major theories in the history of moral philosophy.
+Includes works from philosophers such as Plato, Aristotle, Aquinas, Kant, Mill, and contemporary moral philosophers.

 3533 Biomedical Ethics (3) F

 The course will begin with brief consideration of ethical theory and proceed to a consideration of the major problems of bioethics: medical confidentiality, informed consent, the allocation of scarce medical resources, abortion, euthanasia and the physician-patient relationship.
 Consideration will be given to biblical perspectives.